 In the past few months, I have seen a few patients referred to me with chronic cough treated with these medications with minimal or no improvement.
 OR... the cough initially improved with such medications, but than over time, stopped working.

 All these patients reportedly had a full workup with everything being normal and as such, was diagnosed with LSN.
 These patients were being solely treated with neuropathic medications and nothing else.

-On review of their old records, it became apparent to me that these unfortunate patients actually suffered from MULTIPLE causes of cough that was not being treated.
-A common condition missed or not treated in these patients was non-acid reflux which can only be diagnosed on 24 hour multichannel impedance testing.
+On review of their old records, it became apparent to me that these unfortunate patients actually suffered from MULTIPLE causes of cough that were not being treated.
+A common condition missed or not treated in these patients was non-acid reflux which can only be diagnosed on 24 hour multichannel impedance testing or indirectly on PepTest.
 Another more common scenario was the presence of mild acid reflux and allergies based on minimal reactivity on allergy testing and reflux that was present, but within normal range on 24 hour testing.
 Medications for allergies and reflux were tried, but didn't help and so was stopped.
 (Of note, none of the patients (prior to cough) ever had symptoms of reflux or allergies.)